ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 2. Create an instance of that class.
 3. For table UDFs, invoke the method `initState()`.

-Since those steps are performed for each create function statement, if a Java class contains multiple UDF methods (and all methods are used in AQL in different create function statements), then the class will be loaded multiple times, each time in a separate class loader (Step 1).
+Since those steps are performed for each create function statement, if a Java class contains multiple UDF methods (and all methods are used in AQL in different create function statements), then the class is loaded multiple times, each time in a separate class loader (Step 1).
 Furthermore, multiple instances of the class are created (Step 2) and the method `initState()` is called once for each instance (Step 3).
 The reason every UDF results in a separate class loader is to allow different UDFs to use different versions of the same class (or library).

-At runtime (`OperatorGraph.execute()` API), the UDF class is not loaded again, because the class has already been loaded during extractor instantiation.
+At runtime (`OperatorGraph.execute()` API), the UDF class is not loaded again because the class is loaded during extractor instantiation.
 The Java method that implements the UDF is invoked when necessary to compute pieces of the output.
-When the extractor is used within a single thread, that means there are anywhere from zero invocation to possibly many invocations for each input document (and most likely multiple invocations throughout the life of the Operator Graph object).
+When the extractor is used within a single thread, that means anywhere from zero to possibly many invocations for each input document exist (and most likely multiple invocations throughout the life of the Operator Graph object).
 When the extractor is shared across multiple threads, different threads can hit the method around the same time (with different inputs).

 If you require a specific part of the UDF code to be evaluated exactly once, for example, to initialize data structures needed by the UDF method across invocations, that code should not be placed in the UDF evaluation method, since that method is most likely executed multiple times throughout the life of the extractor (like the OperatorGraph object), and can be hit almost simultaneously when the extractor is shared across multiple threads.
 Instead:

 1. For scalar UDFs, follow standard Java programming principles.
 For example, place the code in a static block.
 2. For table UDFs, place the code in the `initState()` method, or follow standard Java programming principles.
 For example, place the code in a static block.

-When doing so, remember that the class may be loaded multiple times during extractor compilation, instantiation and validation, as explained in Steps 1-3 above.
-If the code that initializes the UDF is placed in a static block, that code will be executed each time the class is loaded (potentially multiple times), therefore, introducing an overhead during compilation and operator graph instantiation.
+When doing so, remember that the class might be loaded multiple times during extractor compilation, instantiation and validation, as explained in Steps 1-3 above.
+If the code that initializes the UDF is placed in a static block, that code is executed each time that the class is loaded (potentially multiple times), therefore, introducing an overhead during compilation and operator graph instantiation.
 If the overhead is large, follow these best practices:

-- To minimize overhead during compilation time, the best practice is to place compile time heavy resources like large dictionaries or UDFs with large initialization time in a separate AQL module and export them.
+- To minimize overhead during compilation time, the best practice is to place compile-time heavy resources like large dictionaries or UDFs with large initialization time in a separate AQL module and export them.
 Try compiling only the AQL modules that changed and other modules that depending on them.
 - To minimize overhead during operator graph instantiation and validation:
     1. If the initialization code is required by a single UDF method, then place that UDF method in a separate Java class (and place the heavy instantiation code in a static initializer as before, or use some other mechanism that ensures the code is executed once).
     2. If the initialization code is shared by multiple UDF methods, then the Runtime and AQL do not provide an explicit mechanism to ensure that initialization code is executed exactly once.
-In such a situation, if the initialization time is prohibitive, the only solution is to place the shared resources and initialization code on the system classpath.
+In such a situation, if the initialization time is prohibitive, the only solution is to place the shared resources and initialization code on the system class path.
 In other words, place the initialization code in a new class MySeparateClass.java, and store the initialization result in a static variable of this class, such as MySeparateClass.myVar.
-Package MySeparateClass.java along with any resources needed during initialization in a JAR file and place that JAR on the system classpath.
+Package MySeparateClass.java along with any resources that are needed during initialization in a JAR file and place that JAR on the system class path.
 The UDF methods can refer to the initialized model using the MySeparateClass.myVar static variable.
-The initialization code will now be executed exactly once - when the class MySeparateClass.java is loaded by the system classloader.
+The initialization code is now executed exactly once - when the class MySeparateClass.java is loaded by the system classloader.

 **Tip:**